gvwilson/sensibleadventures/short-stories/arecibo.md

 turns,
 and leaves.

-*By the time Galileo dies in 1642 there are several thousand refracting telescopes in the world.
+*By the time Galileo dies in 1642 there are over a thousand refracting telescopes in the world.
 Twenty-five years later, Isaac Newton builds the first reflecting telescope;
 a generation after that,
 astronomical catalogs list the positions of thousands of stars